isw-kudos/kudos-docs/docs/swarm/info.md

     - Add Stack
     - Give it a name
     - Add the yml
-    - For all the details to deploy Kudos Boards [see here](/boards/swarm/)
+    - For all the details to deploy Huddo Boards [see here](/boards/swarm/)

 8. Update DNS records with a cname entry pointing to `{{dashboard_host}}`